 He was posted to Whitley camp until 23rd February 1918 when he was sent to Bramshott and left for France on 28th March 1918.

-On David’s return from France on 30th January 1919 he was posted to Ripon as a Miner and then on to Kinmel Camp Rhyl on 25th February 1919 to await repatriation to Canada on 25th February 1919.
+On David’s return from France on 30th January 1919 he was posted to Ripon as a Miner.
+He was then posted to Kinmel Camp Rhyl on the 25th February 1919 to await repatriation to Canada.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.

-The following text is provided from the owner of the Family Tree previously mentioned.
+The following text is provided from the owner of the Family Tree.
 There are some extracts from various newspaper articles, information from family members and excerpts from The Kinmel Park Riots 1919 by Julian Putkowski ISBN 0-9512776-1-8 which can be obtained from St. Margaret’s Church, Bodelwyddan.

 Private 85th.Batt.Canadian Army(Nova Scotia Regiment).Service No.877467.Killed 5Mar 1919 Kimmel Park,Flintshire,Wales.Age 20.Buried Bodelwyddan(St.Margaret)Churchyard,Flintshire.